Directed by: Wu Jing || Produced by: Wu Jing, Jiang Ping, Zhao Haicheng, Li Yang, Zhao Jianjun, Xu Zhiyong, Jing Defu, Liu Kailuo, Deng Hao, Wu Yan

-WW2 is a vanity project, or rather the second installment in a vanity franchise (see Stallone’s Rocky series [1976-2018]) for star-writer-producer-director Wu.
+WW2 is a vanity project, or rather the second installment in a vanity franchise (see Stallone’s Rocky series [1976-2006]) for star-writer-producer-director Wu.
 Aside from pushing his unapologetic nationalist sentiment — more on that in a moment — WW2 is a vehicle for Wu’s action star prowess above all else.
 His character, like most of his supporting cast, is one-dimensional to the point of cartoonishness; his character, Leng Feng, a discharged Chinese special forces operative working for hire at the start of WW2, is portrayed as selfless, flawless, righteous, and capable of dispatching dozens of enemy combatants in minutes.
-He’s also super-handsome, as evidenced by his ability to avoid grit, grime, and notable blood squibs despite numerous over-the-top, practical-FX based action sequences.

-No, all of WW2‘s biggest problems are with its characters, dialogue, and story, i.e. its screenplay, or Wu’s translation of such to screen.
-As mentioned earlier, though Wu is charismatic and looks the part as the film’s lead, his character is a flat-line and sports little to no arc.
+No, all of WW2‘s biggest problems are with its characters, dialogue, and story.
+As mentioned earlier, though Wu looks the part as the film’s lead, his character is a flat-line and sports little to no arc.
 The same can be said for WW2‘s supporting cast, including female lead Celina Jade, antagonist Frank Grillo, and action co-stars Hans Zhang and Wu Gang.
-Everybody acts their part well enough, but in terms of characterizations, the principle cast are cardboard cutouts.
+Everybody acts their part well enough, but in terms of characterizations, the principal cast are cardboard cutouts.
 The minor characters, all of black or African ancestry, as well as the sub-Saharan African backdrop in general, fare the worst in terms of cringe-worthy social commentary, condescending African stereotypes (see Maryan ), laughable dialogue, and poor attempts at comedy.
 Wu’s dated representation of “the Dark Continent” has been the subject of much debate, and makes Ridley Scott’s Black Hawk Down (2001) feel progressive; it’s comparable to Rambo II’s (1985) portrayal of the Vietnam War or Indiana Jones and the Temple of Doom’s (1984) portrayal of colonial India.
 You think Slumdog Millionaire (2008) is “slum-porn?”

-Altogether, Wolf Warrior 2 is enjoyable for its action sequences and star-director Wu Jing’s charismatic performance, but little else.
+Altogether, Wolf Warrior 2 is enjoyable for its action sequences and star-director Wu Jing’s athletic performance, but little else.
 Its unabashed Chinese nationalism is par for the course for this type of military action filmmaking, and is more interesting with regards to its future implications for international box office dynamics than it is for sociopolitical analysis.
-This is in contrast to the movie’s take on its sub-Saharan African setting, which is so clumsy and simplistic as to distract from its fun set-pieces, while its major characters remain little more than one-note placeholders for audience sympathy.
-Production value-wise, this sequel is impressive, while its implications for Hollywood-Chinese filmmaking relations are fascinating, so a recommendation for this feature is best paired with light background research and lowered expectations with regards to cultural understanding.
-It’s a mixed bag, overall, but a memorable one at that.
+This is in contrast to the movie’s take on its sub-Saharan African setting, which is so clumsy and simplistic as to distract from its fun set-pieces, while its major characters remain little more than cardboard cutouts.
+Production value-wise, this sequel is impressive, so a tentative recommendation for this feature is best paired with light background research and lowered expectations with regards to cultural understanding.

 SUMMARY & RECOMMENDATION: Wu Jing shows proficiency in action filmmaking fundamentals from choreography to camerawork to a dependence on practical FX.
 However, his screenwriting ability is lackluster outside of action scene pacing, while his complete lack of cultural self-awareness merges with his on-the-nose political commentary to create unintentional comedy.
 Wolf Warrior 2 is dated, or “old-school,” in both good ways and bad.